High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning: Experiments

+\textbf{Partial-observability.} Observe \names\ performance on partially-observable modality subsets (i.e., target task involving modalities not present in the other tasks): from Table~\ref{tab:sota}, we find that the model performs well on the \textsc{MIMIC} dataset despite its modality set $\{ \textrm{time-series}, \textrm{table} \}$ being completely disjoint from the remaining $3$ datasets - we obtain similar performance across both multitask and single-task models ($68.2 \pm 0.3\%$ vs $68.9 \pm 0.5\%$).
+We find that \names\ multitask also works on \textsc{ENRICO} dataset in HCI ($52.7 \pm 0.6\%$ multitask vs $51.0 \pm 1.4\%$ single-task) despite it having completely disjoint modality inputs.

-Finally, we perform multitask training over multimodal fusion in \textsc{AV-MNIST} and retrieval in \textsc{CIFAR-ESC}.
-While fusion emphasizes information integration from complementary data sources, retrieval focuses on aligning corresponding elements expressed through different views of the data~\cite{baltruvsaitis2018multimodal}.
-Even across these vastly different prediction tasks, we find that multitask training ($60.5\%$ retrieval accuracy) improves upon single-task training ($58.8\%$ retrieval accuracy).
-Not only have the unimodal encoders simultaneously processed different modalities, the multimodal layer has also learned to capture correspondences useful for both fusion and retrieval.
+\textbf{Multitask fusion and retrieval.} We perform multitask training over multimodal fusion in \textsc{AV-MNIST} and retrieval in \textsc{CIFAR-ESC}.
+While fusion emphasizes information integration, retrieval focuses on aligning corresponding elements expressed through different views of the data~\citep{liang2022foundations}.
+Even across these vastly different prediction tasks, we find that multitask training ($60.5\%$ retrieval accuracy) improves upon single-task training ($58.8\%$).
+Not only have the unimodal networks simultaneously processed different modalities, but the crossmodal network has captured correspondences useful for both fusion and retrieval.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}